MolBIFFM/diana/README.md

-protein-protein interaction network or its individual portions with respect to [Gene Ontology](http://geneontology.org/) terms and [Reactome](https://reactome.org/) pathways relate annotation of functional modules with mass-spectrometry data to determine relevant sets of interacting proteins for downstream analysis and configurable network visualization in [Cytoscape](https://cytoscape.org/) of the protein-protein interaction network itself and its annotation.
+protein-protein interaction network or its individual portions with respect to [Gene Ontology](http://geneontology.org/) terms and [Reactome](https://reactome.org/) pathways relate annotation of functional modules with mass-spectrometry data to determine sets of interacting proteins of interest for downstream analysis and configurable network visualization in [Cytoscape](https://cytoscape.org/) of the protein-protein interaction network itself and its annotation.